Publish data to a Variable

 Timestamp Format

 All timestamps must be in milliseconds.
-You can easily convert dates to timestamp values here.
+You can convert dates to timestamp values here.

 Sending location data